sameerkatija/resources/Databases.md

 ## Youtube Channels
--[Data School](youtube.com/c/dataschool): Data School focuses you on the topics you need to master first, and offers in-depth tutorials that you can understand regardless of your educational background.

 ## Online Free Courses
 - [Intro to SQL](https://www.khanacademy.org/computing/computer-programming/sql): A introductory course to get started with SQL by Khan Academy.